 Previously, studies examined earnings management solely through accrual manipulation.
 However, managers have recently shifted their focus from accrual manipulation to actual activity manipulation.
 According to Roychowdhury (2006), managers prefer to manipulate profits over accrual-based earnings management.
 Research Zang (2012) states that managers prefer actual activity manipulation over accruals, but managers still maintain both techniques to achieve the desired profit target.
-In the end, managers prefer earnings management methods that increase their bonuses.
-Managers prefer accounting methods in accrual earnings management (Scott, 1997). and real earnings management; the actual activities were manipulated by them to achieve their goals.
+In the end, managers prefer earnings mane methods that increase their bonuses.
+Managers prefer accounting methods in accrual earnings management (Scott, 1997). and real earnings management; the actual activities were maniputed by them to achieve their goals.
 The research findings from Enomoto et al., (2015) accrual earnings management is mainly controlled in 38 countries in the world.
 According to Cohen & Zarowin (2008) managers are motivated to manipulate actual activities to achieve their goals.
 Moradi & Salehi (2012) managers prefer accrual management to get more bonuses.
-In the future, the company will experience a decrease in performance on real management earnings (Gunny, 2005).
-They further improve the company's performance to achieve more bonuses when their ability to manage accruals is limited; Therefore, managers avoid real earnings management.
+In the future, the company will reperience a decrease in performance on real management earnings (Gunny, 2005).
+When their capacity to manage accruals is constrained, they further enhance the business' performance to get additional bonuses; hence, managers steer clear of genuine earnings management.